GizemmOzcan/Samsung-Innovation-Campus-2026-Works-/week1-chapter2.lab2/Lab2_Report.md

 # [Lab 2] Designing Specific Tasks with Structured Prompts
 ## Lab 2-1: Step-by-Step Prompt Element Practice

-**Mission:** Build a Professional Health Coach to explore how a vague request transforms into a high-quality, actionable AI response.

 For this one I used the Professional Health Coach example and just kept adding one element at a time to see where the response actually got better.

 **Step 0 — no elements:**